What To Do If You're Being Sued By A Debt Collector

 - Do not simply forget about it: Forgetting and ignoring the lawsuit brought against you by a debt collector is a big mistake.
 The lawsuit will not disappear just because you wish to keep it out of sight and out of mind.
 Instead, without your involvement, you can expect the court to grant a default judgment that favors the debt collector.
 Once this happens, you will lose the chance to dispute the debt.
 To force you into repayment, the collector might be allowed to take money from your bank account or garnish your wages.

 - Do not put off obtaining legal guidance: With so much debt on your plate, you probably think hiring a bankruptcy attorney is outside the realm of possibilities for you.
 Find a law firm that provides free consultations to discuss your case.
-If the attorney you speak with reviews your situation and believes you do not have a good case, he or she will tell you so and will not have to pay any fees for the advice.
+If the attorney you speak with reviews your situation and believes you do not have a good case, they will tell you so and will not have to pay any fees for the advice.
 In some cases, an attorney might even get the debt collector to pay your legal fees, in addition to winning your case.
 Basically, you would be doing yourself a major disservice if you did not consider hiring an attorney.

 Hire an Experienced Bankruptcy Attorney Today!